 Lowbacca, Chewbacca’s nephew, wields a bronze blade in Luke’s academy.
 Several other lightsabers all have different colors, but these are the ones where there is no confirmed given symbolism in the franchise.

 How Does the Kyber Crystal Change Color?

 It was shown in The Clone Wars that the in-training Jedi must meditate with the crystal until it would change color.
-The crystal is then installed at the saber’s hilt, which gives the saber’s color when shot.
+The crystal is then installed at the saber’s hilt, which gives the saber color when shot.

 On the other hand, the dark saber remains a mystery.
 This unique saber is a black blade with a white halo.
-However, the only solid piece of information we have of the blade is that it belonged to the first Mandalorian to become a Jedi.
+However, the only solid information we have about the blade is that it belonged to the first Mandalorian to become a Jedi.
 Perhaps the kyber became black while he was meditating?
 But the fact that the crystal revealed itself to him means that he is a worthy wielder.